 4 Maintain Clean, Verified Email Lists

-Never send to unverified or scraped lists.
+Never send to unverified lists.
 Hard bounce rates above 2% can damage reputation.

 “Your list quality determines your deliverability.” — Neil Patel